The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Results and Discussion

 The $M_\ast-\rm{SFR}-\rm{O/H}$ relation, or fundamental metallicity relation (FMR), posits that the MZR has a secondary dependence on SFR such that, when considering all three properties, the scatter in metallicity at fixed $M_\ast$ and SFR is reduced compared to the scatter in metallicity at fixed $M_\ast$ alone \citep{Mannucci2010, Lara-Lopez2010, Andrews&Martini2013, Sanders2018, Curti2020, Sanders2021}.
 Also as a result of this secondary dependence, at fixed $M_\ast$, a higher (lower) than average SFR yields a lower (higher) than average O/H. Of further interest is that numerous studies have shown that the FMR is redshift-invariant to within $\sim 0.1$ dex in metallicity out to $z \sim 3.3$ \citep[e.g.,][]{Mannucci2010, Henry2013_june, Henry2013_oct, Sanders2018, Sanders2021}.
 In effect, the observation of the evolution of the MZR over this redshift range, whereby O/H decreases with increasing redshift at fixed $M_\ast$, is actually the observation at different redshifts of different portions of the locally-defined FMR since SFR increases with redshift at fixed $M_\ast$ \citep{Whitaker2014, Speagle2014, Sanders2021}.
 Unfortunately, however, this redshift-invariance of the FMR is still a matter of debate owing to the uncertainties regarding the applicability of locally-calibrated, strong-line metallicity calibrations at high-redshift (see Section \ref{subsec:SLR_O/H}), widely-used in lieu of hard-to-measure direct metallicities.

-Fortunately, in this work we have a direct, $T_e$-based oxygen abundance from our dwarf galaxy composite spectrum with which we can evaluate the redshift evolution of the FMR.
-Additionally, given the properties of our sample, we are able to probe $M_\ast-\rm{SFR}-\rm{O/H}$ parameter space that to-date has been poorly-sampled at $z \sim 2.3$.
-We do so via the commonly-used 2D planar projection of the 3D FMR, established by \citet{Mannucci2010}.
+Fortunately, in this work we have a direct, $T_e$-based oxygen abundance from our dwarf galaxy composite spectrum with which we can evaluate the redshift evolution of the FMR of low-mass galaxies.
+In doing so, we probe $M_\ast-\rm{SFR}-\rm{O/H}$ parameter space that to-date has been poorly-sampled at $z \sim 2.3$.
+We probe this space at high-$z$ via the commonly-used 2D planar projection of the 3D FMR, with a functional form first established by \citet{Mannucci2010}.
 In this projection, the metallicity is a function of the linear combination of $M_\ast$ and SFR, denoted by $\mu_\alpha$ and described by the equation

 where $\alpha$ is the parameter which denotes the strength of the SFR-dependence of the FMR as well as the value which minimizes the scatter in O/H at fixed $\mu_\alpha$.
 This parameter, $\alpha$, is generally found to be lower (a weaker SFR dependence) when determined with strong-line metallicities \citep[e.g., $\alpha=0.32$;][]{Mannucci2010} and higher (a stronger SFR dependence) when determined with direct-method metallicities \citep[e.g., $\alpha=0.66$;][]{Andrews&Martini2013}, though recent estimations via strong-line metallicities by \citet[][$\alpha=0.55$]{Curti2020} and \citet[][$\alpha=0.60$]{Sanders2021} have brought these $\alpha$-estimates into better agreement.
 For this work, we use the value of $\alpha=0.63$, which derives from the SDSS $M_\ast-\rm{SFR}$ stacks of \citet{Andrews&Martini2013}, with their direct-method metallicities corrected for diffuse ionized gas (DIG) contamination by \citet{Sanders2017}.